Two people sat at a desk whilst talking

 There are a variety of learning methods employed over the course, including interactive seminars, small and large group interactions, residential weekends, practical skills groups (triads), experiential exercises and student presentations.

-Integral to the course are an away day, residential weekends, 20 hours of personal counselling, 100 hours of supervised counselling practice in an approved placement plus 50 hours of relevant administration.
+Integral to the course are an away day, experiential weekends, 20 hours of personal counselling, 100 hours of supervised counselling practice in an approved placement plus 50 hours of relevant administration.

 Assessment

-Assessment is via coursework (of 5,000 words or an equivalent across Years 1 and 2).
-Coursework will take the form of essays, case studies, recording and critique of sessions, reports and portfolio.
+Assessment is via coursework and oral examination (of 4,000 words or equivalent).
+Coursework will take the form of essays, presentations, recording and critique of sessions, reports and portfolios.

-In Year 2, this will include a robust Fitness to Practice process to ensure students are at the required level of competence and development prior to commencing placement.
+At the end of Year 1, students are required to submit a Fitness to Practice portfolio to ensure they are at the required level of competence and development prior to commencing placement.

-In Year 3, in addition to some continued casework requirements, students complete a 15,000-word Research Dissertation on a subject of their choice (with supervisory capacity limits) relevant to counselling.
+In Year 3, in addition to some to the portfolio requirements, students complete a 15,000-word Research Dissertation on a subject of their choice (with supervisory capacity limits) relevant to counselling.

 Students will be responsible for sourcing their own placements, and organisations new to working with the course must be signed off by the tutor, but support and guidance will be made available throughout the process.
 You will gain genuine experience and insight that will prepare you for your future career.